-My name is Jonathon Zimmer, and I am currently a PhD candidate with the Department of History at Queen’s University.
-I am pursuing my doctorate under the supervision of Dr. Lisa Pasolli.
-I am originally from the Peace Region of British Columbia, where, in my hometown of Fort St. John, I was given the unique opportunity at the age of 14, in 2014, to begin studying history at Northern Lights College.
-Since then, my educational pursuits have taken me across Canada, from Thompson Rivers University in Kamloops to the University of Regina.
-My current interests involve a broad range of topics in 20th century Canadian History, specifically, I am currently working on projects associated with Canada’s response to the Ethiopian famine of 1984.
+My name is Jonathon Zimmer, and I am a senior PhD candidate in the Department of History at Queen’s University, where I work under the supervision of Dr. Lisa Pasolli.
+I am originally from the Peace Region of British Columbia, and my academic path began unusually early: at fourteen, I was given the opportunity to begin studying history at Northern Lights College in my hometown of Fort St. John.
+Since then, my studies have taken me across Canada, from Thompson Rivers University to the University of Regina, before arriving at Queen’s.

 Articles